-A better layout for elevator buttons
+A better layout for elevator buttons and escalator symbols

 The panel on the left is in the garage elevator at the airport in Oklahoma City.
 Users at the airport may be in a hurry and have a lot on their mind.
 That person, trying to catch a departing flight, does not want to have to think about button labels.
 Just make it clear.
 Most of the users in this elevator cab (if not all of them) will be heading down to the tunnel that connects to the terminal building.
 That's the T on the panel, although many people would not know that the T was for tunnel; some might not even know that they would be taking a tunnel.
 The T button should be ridiculously well marked so that the user enters the cab and, in a quick glance, sees to punch that button to get to the terminal.
 No thought, no deciphering, no explanatory plaques or signs - just an obvious label - large, clear, and demanding - that quickly communicates exactly what the user wants to know.

 Placement of controls on a stove, car dashboard, and in elevators should allow some sense of intuition and common sense to determine the function and connection between the task and its control device.

 The star next to a floor button conveys the level to exit the building, usually ground level.
 The other buttons should be arranged in a way that makes some rational sense to the rider and can be understood rapidly.

 In the fotos above right, the button for floor 3 is lower than the one for floor 1 - intuitively, floor 3 should be above floor 1.
 This picture was shot in an academic research building at a university.
 Since these control panels are custom made for each installation, this panel could have easily have one column of the 5 floor buttons on the left side (closest to the elevator doors so entering patrons can access them easily with less disruption to the other riders).
 The other column could have the less-frequently-used buttons, alarms, and locks.